opencoff/ovpn-tool/README.md

     $ ovpn-tool foo.db list

+## Revoking CAs or Leaf Certificates
+ovpn-tool enables you to revoke intermediate CAs or leaf certificates.
+To revoke a user/server cerfificate:

+    $ ovpn-tool foo.db del NAME

+where `NAME` is the common-name of the certificate you want to revoke. **Note** you should generate a new CRL once you revoke any
+certificate:

+    $ ovpn-tool foo.db crl -v 7 -o crl.pem

+This generates a CRL with a 7 day validity (you should regenerate the CRLs regularly).

 ### Exporting a Server Configuration
 While the tool manages certificates, what we are really after are OpenVPN server & client configurations for the server & client